 This town and gown partnership launched in 2013 and has been a win-win for the students and hospital.
 “We have students without any practical touch experience.
 They need volunteer hours and experience before they make the commitment to a career in medicine,” said Fran Hagstrom, assistant dean of health professions.
 On the other end, because patients with low health literacy are more likely to use the emergency room for primary care, “the top 5 percent of patients use 65 percent of the resources,” according to Dr. Thomas.
 The Care Partners program has proven useful for cutting down on these costly repeat E.R. visits.
 For example, from the first quarter to fourth quarter of 2014, E.R. visits among a group of patients that included those enrolled in the program decreased from 8 percent to 2 percent, with none leading to hospital readmissions.
 “This is a small population, but encouraging,” Dr. Thomas noted, adding that they are resisting the impulse to grow the successful program.
 “We don’t want to lose the small group dynamics and mentorship we can do with individual students at our current size.
 Our aim is just as much to change future health care providers as it is to help current patients.”

 In the three-course health coaches sequence, students begin by listening to lectures, viewing case studies and shadowing before getting hands-on experience with a patient.
-Anderson is a graduate of the pilot class of health coaches but has found the program valuable enough to continue on a volunteer basis.
+Josh is a graduate of the pilot class of health coaches but has found the program valuable enough to continue on a volunteer basis.
 “Being able to go out and experience the human side of medicine has been totally invaluable, and it honestly makes me more excited about the future.
 It’s something that will motivate me through my years in medical school and gives me something to look forward to,” he said.

 For now, his focus is on his patient’s dizzy spells.
 “If I stand up fast, I’m gone,” the patient said.
-Anderson didn’t use the medical term ‘atrial fibrillation’ but casually slipped in advice from Dr. Thomas: “It helps if you sit up for ten seconds before you stand.”
-With the tip passed on, Anderson made a note to follow up in his blue binder and headed out, until next week.
+Josh didn’t use the medical term ‘atrial fibrillation’ but casually slipped in advice from Dr. Thomas: “It helps if you sit up for ten seconds before you stand.”
+With the tip passed on, Josh made a note to follow up in his blue binder and headed out, until next week.